ruslanmv/VRSecretary/README.md

 ## ✨ What Is VRSecretary?

-VRSecretary is a **reference architecture** and implementation for building AI-powered VR characters:
+VRSecretary is a **production-ready reference architecture** and implementation for building AI-powered VR characters:

 - Frontend in **Unreal Engine 5** (VR-ready).
 - Backend in **Python / FastAPI**.